Ways to connect while living with primary immunodeficiency

 It might be tough for others to understand the impact PID has on your life.
 Even if you have supportive family and friends, it can be helpful to talk to people who understand what your daily life and treatments are like.
 Online groups, national organizations and your healthcare provider are good places to start when seeking support.

 They can often connect you to one-on-one conversations with peers, support groups and resources from healthcare professionals.
 They might also be able to help you navigate your treatment options or financial considerations.
 You might even find it rewarding to volunteer and get involved in the PID community.
-Sharing your experiences with others can help them feel a sense of belonging, as well.
+Sharing your experiences with others can help them supported and understood.

 Some people find it comforting for their close family and friends to know their diagnosis.
 It might help your loved ones understand any extra precautions you might need to take, or days that you might not have the energy to socialize.
 Often, friends and family want to know how they can help and support you.
 If you don’t know where to start, sharing information from trusted organizations or stories and videos of others with PID might help.